top of page

 Spain, The Netherlands and Portugal

-Applications for COASTHazar 2026 - 2028 edition are open!
+COASTHazar 2026 - 2028 Applications Closed

 A 4 Semesters long international postgraduate programme, with 120 ECTS credit units.